Welcome

 Our Partnerships with Colleges and Universities

-There is no need for a scholarship applicant to apply for a specific type of scholarship.
-All applicants to colleges and universities partnering with the Deeley Foundation are automatically considered for all scholarship programs that relate to the school(s) to which they have submitted applications.
+None of our partnerships has a specific financial need requirement.
+There is no need for a scholarship applicant to apply for a specific scholarship.
+All applicants to colleges and universities partnering with the Deeley Foundation are automatically considered for all scholarship programs related to the school(s) to which they have submitted applications.

 • Albertus Magnus College